ulygit/asus_rt_ac68u/README.md

 ##### Enable Shell Access and JFFS Partition
 In the router portal, under Administration -> System,
-- Basic Config -> Enable JFFS custom scripts and configs: Yes
+- Persistent JFFS2 partition -> Enable JFFS custom scripts and configs: Yes
 - Service -> Enable SSH: LAN only

 Save the configuration.
 Ensure you are able to SSH into your router using your router portal credentials (or via public key crypto, depending on configuration) before continuing.